brimoran/RDataViz/README.md

 here
 ```

-It's a powerful idea and can be used to build very nice charts.
+As you can see, each new line of code that adds a new layer should follow a '+'.

-There are different schools of thought about how each line should be added.
-I prefer to add the '+' at the end of the previous line rather than at the beginning of the current line as it makes commenting lines out when testing new plots slightly easier.
+There are different schools of thought about the positioning of the '+'.
+I prefer to add the '+' at the end of the previous line rather than at the beginning of the current line YMMV.

-Examples of layers:
+Some useful layers:

 ##### Text annotation